 115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion Through the PREA screening completed by intake staff any inmate that has experienced prior sexual victimization or has previously perpetrated sexual abuse, whether it occurred in an institutional setting or in the community, will be offered a follow-up meeting with the nurse within 14 days of the intake screening.
 Interviews confirmed agency policy expectations and staff were aware of their responsibilities including limiting information strictly to medical and other staff, as necessary.
-Through an interview with the nurse it was confirmed that she is aware of reporting sexual abuse that occurs within the jail to the jail administration, but for reports of prior sexual victimization she would obtain informed consent from inmates before reporting this information.
+Through an interview with the nurse, it was confirmed that she is aware of reporting sexual abuse that occurs within the jail to the jail administration, but for reports of prior sexual victimization she would obtain informed consent from inmates before reporting this information.

 115.82 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion A review of facility policy, documentation and interviews confirmed that PREA requirements are met for access to emergency medical and mental health services.
 In the event services after hours are not available by the facility medical staff, inmates may be taken to either Presentation Medical Center or Indian Health Services.
-In some instances the inmate may be taken to either Rugby or Trinity in Minot so that a forensic exam may be conducted by a SANE nurse.
+When a forensic examination is required and the inmate is not eligible for services at Indian Health Services, the inmate may be taken to Trinity in Minot so that a forensic exam may be conducted by a SANE nurse.
 Presentation Medical Center does not have a SANE and not all inmates qualify for services at Indian Health Services.